 My name is Tamisha J. Ponder and I am the founder/owner of Sankofa Yoga & Wellness Center, co-founder/owner of Sankofa Health Center and the primary doula of Sankofa Moon Doula Services & Womb Health.
 I started visiting an OB/GYN at the tender age of 11.
 After a long family history of fibroids, tumors, hysterectomies and reproductive conditions, I was on watch as soon as I received my period.

 My cycle was the most dreadful experience I had ever encountered.
 Debilitating pain, blackouts, loss of memory, excessive bleeding, and migraines kept me home from school monthly.
 I remember waking up on the floor of a bathroom, not knowing how I got there.
-At 13, my threshold for pain had become one of a Greek God.
+My threshold for pain had become one of a Greek God.
 At the age of 15, after the close of my basketball season, of course, I underwent surgery to remove multiple lemon-sized ovarian cysts that had been growing on my ovaries since I was 13.
 However, I went in for surgery and came out with a diagnosis of Endometriosis.